Frequently Asked Questions

 How does the process work?

 Once you have made the decision to retain our assistance, you can easily do so by Clicking Here.
-The sign-up process will only take 1-2 minutes to complete.
+The sign-up process should only take a few minutes to complete.
 When we receive your new client sign-up, we swing into action - requesting your driving record from the DMV.
-After your record has been received, it is reviewed by our experienced attorneys to determine the best course of action.
-Following your authorization to proceed, we appear on your behalf and close the case as beneficially as possible.
+After your record has been received, it is reviewed by our experienced attorneys to determine what they believe to be the best course of action.
+Following your authorization to proceed, we appear on your behalf and close the case as beneficially as we can.
 Finally, it is your responsibility to submit payment for court costs directly to the Court.
 We provide all the instructions you may need.

 What makes your office unique?

 We have taken numerous steps to incorporate technology into the process.
 This adds up to convenience and time saved for you.
 Other law firms force you to send paperwork in through the mail or may even require you to come to their office to sign up.
 We understand that you are a busy person with a life to attend to.
 We make it easy to sign-up online for representation 24 hours a day, 7 days a week.
 We also embrace an entrepreneurial company culture.
 We encourage many of our associate attorneys to have their own legal practices, serving our communities in areas of practice beyond the scope of our firm.

 How can I get in contact with my Attorney?